Designing a better Illinois economy

 October 8, 1992

 In which I am caught pouring some fresh hot water over some old coffee grounds.
-I had covered an international design show for the Reader, and did this piece in which I considered some of the issues thus raised in a statewide context.
+I had covered an international design show for the Reader, and did this piece in which I reconsidered in a statewide context some of the issues thus raised.

 Finding myself in the Loop with some time to kill, I stopped by a Starbucks, the chain coffee boutique that been spreading like bankruptcy across the country.
 A sign on a display shelf caught my eye.
 "At last," it read, "an electric, automatic drip coffee-maker that we can enthusiastically recommend."
 The patriot in me swelled to note that it was a product of Springfield's own Bunn-O-Matic Corporation, which obviously has applied its path-breaking office coffee-maker technology to the home market.